CoderJonathan/web-sprint-challenge-javascript-fundamentals-1/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .map loops through the elements of an array and applies a function to each element and returns a new array while .forEach loops through the elements, but doesn't return back anything.

 2. Explain the difference between a callback and a higher order function.

+    A callback function are functions that are passed to other functions with the expectation being that one of the functions will call the other.
+A higher-order function is a function that takes in other functions as arguments and returns it to its callers.

 3. What is closure?

+    Closure is when a function has access to an outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1) When JavaScript’s call or apply method is used, this is explicitly defined.

+2) When a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+3) When a function is called by a preceding dot, the object before that dot is this.

+4) When a function is contained in the global scope, the value of this inside of    that function will be the window object.

 5. Why do we need super() in an extended class?

+super() refers to the parent class and it is used to access the parents properties and methods; also to call the constructor of the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.